skateboard/electrum-api/README.md

 # Electrum api
-a electrum cli wrapper used to accept Bitcoin payments with no third-party applications
+a electrum jsonrpc wrapper used to accept Bitcoin payments with no third-party applications

 Payment Processing Example: [Example](payment.md)